Veterinary Nursing Point System

 Applicants with at least two years of military service will be awarded five points.
 To be eligible, the applicant must submit proof of service by the application deadline.

 All Veterinary Nursing applicants are required to submit a 300-word, handwritten essay on the following topic: "Veterinary Nurses: What are they, and what role do they play on the veterinary team?"
+Students must use at least one citation, APA style.

 In the event of applicants with similar point totals, this essay may be evaluated as a tie-breaker to determine applicant selection.